18 - 22 August 2024

 CSIR - Central Scientific Instruments Organisation (India), Academy of Scientific and Innovative Research (India), The Univ. of Arizona (United States)

 Dr. Neha Khatri, is a Principal Scientist at Department of Manufacturing Science & Instrumentation, CSIR-Central Scientific Instruments Organisation, Chandigarh.
 She is presently also a Fulbright-Nehru postdoctoral fellow at Wyant College of Optical Sciences, University of Arizona.
 She received her Ph.D. in Opto-mechanical instrumentation and M.Tech in Advanced Instrumentation Engineering from AcSIR, CSIR-CSIO.
-Her field of specialisation is Optical system Design and fabrication for X-Rays, Infrared Optical elements, Simulation based modelling, Ultraprecision machining of optics for improving the figure and finish accuracy in nanometric range.
+Her field of specialisation is Optical system Design and fabrication for precision optical elements for X-rays & IR, Simulation based modelling, Ultraprecision machining of optics for improving the figure and finish accuracy in nanometric range.
 She has a research experience of more than 11 years in the field of ultra-precision machining for various projects of societal and strategic importance.
 Her research findings and investigations have received recognition through high impact publications, international collaborations, as well as transfer of technologies.

 Application tracks: Sustainability